quickwit-oss/tantivy/doc/src/json.md

 Json gives very little information about the type of the literals it stores.
 All numeric types end up mapped as a "Number" and there are no types for dates.

-At indexing, tantivy will try to interpret number and strings as different type with a priority order.
+At indexing, Tantivy will try to interpret number and strings as different type with a priority order.

 Numbers will be interpreted as u64, i64 and f64 in that order.